 Bring Them Up to Speed

-Depending on the job and the person’s experience, your employee may walk back into work, clock in and return to the job like she never left it.
+Depending on the job and the person’s experience, your employee may walk back into work, clock in and return to the job like they never left it.
 But, for a lot of people, it takes a bit of time to get back in the full swing of things.

 Finally, when you’re evaluating an employee who has taken time off for FMLA, remember it’s protected leave.
-That means you can’t count it against the employee in terms of meeting benchmarks or fulfilling his duties.
+That means you can’t count it against the employee in terms of meeting benchmarks or fulfilling their duties.